-Pro tip: Every time you start working with a new ad network, the first thing you should do is to add their pixel and start populating audience lists.
-Here’s how to do it with Outbrain.
+Pro tip: Every time you start working with a new ad network, the first thing you should do is add their pixel and start populating audience lists.
+Here’s how to set conversion tracking with Outbrain.

 What is a remarketing list?

 A remarketing list is a list of website visitors who perform a certain action on your site.
 For example, a “Homepage” remarketing list comprises all the visitors to your homepage over a specified period.
 As the visitor lands on your homepage, their cookie is added to the remarketing list.